emre/beem_tutorials/02_Beneficiaries/02_Beneficiaries.md

 - You cannot specify more than 8 beneficiaries.
 - Total weight cannot be greater than 10000 (Obviously).
 - Account names must be specified in sorted order.
-- While it's possible to set beneficiaries after the post creation, it's not possible if the post got a vote beforehand.
+- While it's possible to set beneficiaries after the post creation, it's not possible if the post got a vote or a comment.
 It's highly suggested to bundle the operations.
 (Beem already does that.)
+- Once beneficiaries set, there is no way to remove or update them for a particular post.

 #### Curriculum